athompson36/psychosis/XcodeProject/ADD_FEATURE_FILES.md

 # Adding Feature Files to Xcode Project

-The Home feature has been created with full MVVM structure.
-Follow these steps to add it to your Xcode project:
+Multiple features have been created with full MVVM structure.
+Follow these steps to add them to your Xcode project:

-## Steps to Add Home Feature
+## Steps to Add All Features

 1. **Open Xcode** with your `Psychosis.xcodeproj` project

-2. **Add the Home feature folder**:
+2. **Add the Features folder** (easiest method):
    - Right-click on the project in the Project Navigator
    - Select "Add Files to Psychosis..."
-   - Navigate to `Psychosis/Features/Home/`
+   - Navigate to `Psychosis/Features/`
-   - Select the entire `Home` folder (or individual subfolders)
+   - Select the entire `Features` folder
    - Make sure:
      - ✅ "Create groups" is selected
      - ❌ "Copy items if needed" is **NOT** checked (files are already in place)